 5. Take a survey

 You don’t get an answer until you ask a question.
 Similarly, you can’t know what your customers experience on your e-commerce site if you don’t ask about it!

 An email to survey customer’s shopping frequency, preferences, desires, and persona can significantly improve your user experience.
 However, you also need to give them something in return for their survey responses.
 A simple reward of a discount or a gift certificate might convince them to participate.

 However, it is understandable that some people will just fill up the survey carelessly with false information for the free stuff.
 Instead of sending them survey campaigns, you can send the survey email after they have purchased and promise a gift on their next purchase.
 Along with some excellent customer responses and reviews, this kind of e-commerce email marketing tactic can also improve sales!

 6. Invite to refer

 The question is, why would someone recommend you if they’re not getting anything in return?
-If your customer refers you to others out of the goodness of their heart, then it’s great!
-But the best eCommerce email tactics would be implementing a referral discount.
+If your customer refers you to others out of the goodness of their heart, then it’s excellent!
+But the best e-commerce email tactics would be implementing a referral discount.

 Take the Bombas referral program for an example.
-Their email contains clear directions of the “Refer a Friend” program and mentions the free pair of socks they’ll get.
+Their email contains clear directions for the “Refer a Friend” program and mentions the free pair of socks they’ll get.